czbiohub/agitate/README.md

 # agitate
-Devtools blending the power of remote dev servers with the lightness of local laptop editing.
+Use the power of a remote dev server with the lightness of local laptop editing.

 # installation